jongilman88/PowerPlatformSAPIntegration/README.md

 Proceed to the deployment directory and follow the instructions there.

 > [!WARNING]
-> This repo is no longer maintained or supported.
+> This repository contains Jon Gilman's personal Power Platform solutions.
+These are not officially released Microsoft templates.

-For more enterprise ready templates please visit [Microsoft's official repository](https://github.com/microsoft/Templates-for-Power-Platform).
+For Microsoft's officially released templates please visit [Microsoft's official repository](https://github.com/microsoft/Templates-for-Power-Platform).